MertCatalkaya/TTInspire/README.md

 # How to obtain an OpenAI API key?

-To obtain a OpenAI API key, you need to follow these steps:
+To obtain an OpenAI API key, you need to follow these steps:

 1-Go to the OpenAI website and create an account if you don't already have one.
 2-Once you're logged in, navigate to the "API" section of your account dashboard.